Drive sales on autopilot with ecommerce-focused features

 Sending too frequently or infrequently

-Email frequency was challenging to determine for me when I first started marketing.
+Email frequency was challenging for me to determine when I first started marketing.

 I’ve found weekly works for product updates, and monthly sends suit newsletters.
 Your ideal frequency depends on content type and what subscribers want.